Trauma Therapy for New Moms in Portland, OR

 If you’ve been through something painful—like an abuse, an assault, or a painful relationship—you may feel stuck in the past.
 EMDR helps your brain process those memories in a healthier way.

-If you’re struggling with trauma, EMDR may be a powerful tool to help you heal.
+If you’re struggling with trauma, EMDR Therapy may be a powerful tool to help you heal.

 • Yes.
-EMDR is proven effective for PTSD, anxiety, abuse, and other trauma-related issues.
+EMDR is proven effective for PTSD Therapy, anxiety, abuse, and other trauma-related issues.
 It often leads to faster emotional relief than traditional talk therapy.

 • No. You won’t need to share every detail.
 EMDR works even if the memory is only briefly described.
 Many clients find this makes the process feel safer.